samujjalgit/MINDFUL/README.md

 MINDFUL is our vision for Google Sollution Challenge 2024

-Welcome to our Mental Well-being Application repository!
-This application aims to provide a comprehensive platform for users to enhance their mental health and well-being through innovative features and technologies.
+Welcome to MINDFUL.
+Our Mental Well-being Application Repository!
+This application aims to provide a comprehensive platform for users to connect to people suffering from similar mental stress and everyone comes together to gain well-being through innovative features and technologies.

 ## **Features**